 - Layer 1: Long underwear tops and bottoms, socks.
 Made of lightweight wool or synthetic material. - □ Layer 2: Mid-weight wool or synthetic pants and shirt.
 Can be more than one layer; bring additional layers if you get cold easily.
-Cotton is not recommended but can be included here. - Layer 3: Rain coat, rain pants, or other water/wind resistant gear. - □ Sturdy boots: No sandals or sneakers while working on the trail but you may want to bring these for wearing at camp. - □ Warm hat and warm gloves while at camp. - □ Work gloves and hard hat: if you prefer to use your own, otherwise we will provide them.
+Cotton is not recommended but can be included here. - Layer 3: Rain coat, rain pants, or other water/wind resistant gear. - □ Sturdy boots with slip-resistant tread that offer firm and flexible support.
+No sandals or sneakers while working on the trail but you may want to bring these for wearing at camp. - □ Warm hat and warm gloves while at camp. - □ Work gloves and hard hat if you prefer to use your own, otherwise we will provide them.